Distributed quantum architecture search: Distributed QAS

-In the third step, a $X$ gate is applied to qubit $b$ only if the measurement outcome is 1.
-Therefore, regardless of the measurement outcome, the state after the cat-entangler operation is always

-We can see that after the cat-entangler, the control qubit $c$ on one QPU and the communication qubit $b$ on another QPU become entangled.
+The details of how this transformation works are given in Appendix A. We can see that after the cat-entangler, the control qubit $c$ on one QPU and the communication qubit $b$ on another QPU become entangled.
 Consequently, a local $CNOT$ gate controlled by qubit $b$ is equivalent to a nonlocal $CNOT$ gate controlled by qubit $c$.
 For ease of explanation later on, we refer to qubit $c$ as being in ``control mode''.

 In the example depicted in Fig.\ \ref{fig:device}, if a cat-entangler operation is performed on $q_2q_4q_5$, the resulting state becomes

 When using $q_5$ as the control qubit, local $CNOT^{q_5}_{q_6}$ is equivalent to nonlocal $CNOT^{q_2}_{q_6}$.
 Analogously, local $CNOT^{q_5}_{q_7}$ is equivalent to nonlocal $CNOT^{q_2}_{q_7}$.
 In this way, two nonlocal $CNOT$ gates become possible.
 At the same time, qubit $q_2$ can still participate in local $CNOT$ gates, such as $CNOT^{q_2}_{q_0}$, $CNOT^{q_2}_{q_1}$, and $CNOT^{q_2}_{q_3}$.